kordwarshuis/WOT-terms-to-Spec-Up-T/README.md

 ## General info

-This is a tool to convert WOT terms to Spec-Up-T
+This is a tool to convert WOT terms to Spec-Up-T.

-More generic: This is a tool that ...
+In the future, this tool will be made more generic so that it is generally useful for importing pre-existing specifications into Spec-Up-t.

 This script uses Spec-Up-T, see [documentation about Spec-Up-T](https://trustoverip.github.io/spec-up-t-website/).